DivergentClouds/tundra/readme.txt

   ; copy a value that is imm bytes deep in the stack to dest PEEKI dest, imm

+  ; set a value that is src1 bytes deep in the stack to src2 POKE src1, src2

+  ; set a value that is src bytes deep in the stack to imm POKEI src, imm

   ; push the next address to the stack and jump to src ; has no effect if CMP flag is set
   CALL src